MTSO Strategic Plan

 - Commit to sustainable campus development and energy use aligning with MTSO’s mission and vision.

-- Further develop a strategic communications plan that that engages current and potential stakeholders, including alumni, churches, partner institutions and the general public through frequent and comprehensive use of social and other media for the purpose of increasing enrollment and financial development.
+- Further develop a strategic communications plan that engages current and potential stakeholders, including alumni, churches, partner institutions and the general public through frequent and comprehensive use of social and other media for the purpose of increasing enrollment and financial development.